Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Substrate Technology Overview

 **The solution relies on a substrate blockchain and on substaTEE/IntegriTEE Workers** to secure private keys, signature programs and the friendly authentication and transaction validation service.
 The last service use a novel **Decentralized Trusted Transaction Validation Protocol** that leverage **TEE features on mobile**, combined with **One Time Garbled Circuit and Visual Cryptography** to provide a **Trusted Authentication and Trusted UI layer** on user devices.

 ***Link to medium Interstellar Wallet – Technology and security lightpaper.(draft/work in progress)**

 #### Interstellar project Phase 1:

-The project phase 1 focus on two of the core components of the Interstaller solution: An OCW garbled circuit factory GCF and an implementation of the transaction validation protocol in substrate pallets.
-It demonstrate the usage of GCF whithin a substrate framework and with a mobile client that evaluate Garbled Circuits.
+The project phase 1 focus on two of the core components of the Interstaller solution: An OCW garbled circuit factory GCF (to manage an external Garbled Circuit Genrator service) and an implementation of the transaction validation protocol in substrate pallets.
+It demonstrate the usage of GCF whithin a substrate framework and with a mobile client Garbled Circuit evaluator.
 We designed this Garbled circuit Factory to be used by substrate devellopers regardless of Interstellar solution.

 Following are other use cases of Garbled Circuit Factory: